Department: Pathobiology and Population Sciences

 In 2006 Andrew became Reader in Infectious Diseases and in January 2007 was promoted to Professor of Clinical and Veterinary Microbiology.
 He has four adult children and two grandchildren.
 He sails, cycles and grows citrus fruit.

-His research at RVC has encompassed a broad range of bacterial pathogens of animals including A. pleuropneumoniae, Bordetella bronchiseptica, Mannheimia haemolytica, Leptospira canicola, Streptococcus suis and Mycoplasma hyopneumoniae.
+Andrew's research at RVC has encompassed a broad range of bacterial pathogens of animals including A. pleuropneumoniae, Bordetella bronchiseptica, Mannheimia haemolytica, Leptospira canicola, Streptococcus suis and Mycoplasma hyopneumoniae.
 Investigations have been focused on understanding toxin and cell-surface mechanisms of bacterial pathogenicity and investigations towards developing newer and better means of vaccinating pigs against bacterial infectious disease, primarily pneumonia, for which he is internationally recognised.
 These studies have now focussed on development of defined, live-attenuated vaccines against pneumonia.
 Prof Rycroft has also worked with Prof Martin Sheldon on the pathophysiology of post-partum bacterial reproductive tract infection in cattle, and conducted a number of clinical studies for testing and commercial registration of vaccines, antimicrobials and animal health products for the pig and the dog.

 Andrew was a partner in a DEFRA-funded project with Prof. Peter Lees to determine the value of PK/PD modelling in setting dose levels for antimicrobials, used in treatment of calf pneumonia (pasteurellosis), to minimise the emergence of antimicrobial resistance.
 He has worked in close collaboration with Prof Paul Langford and Dr Janine Bossé & Dr Brian Sheehan of Imperial College using STM to identify genes required for pathogenicity of A. pleuropneumoniae and in evaluating the role of specific genes of A. pleuropneumoniae in colonising the pig respiratory tract.